 What about medical expenses?

 Medical co-pays are posted to inmate accounts on a weekly basis.
 If there are sufficient funds in the account to cover co-pay costs, those funds will be deducted.
-If there are insufficient funds to cover the co-pay, a deduction will automatically be placed on the offender's account, which will take 60 percent of incoming funds.
+If there are insufficient funds to cover the co-pay, a deduction will automatically be placed on the offender's account, which will take 60 percent of any incoming funds.
 Inmates are not denied medical services due to an inability to pay.

 Will you tell me if/when my money is received?